-- endorsements to the PCO must contain all necessary information and recommendations for PCO action. - b.
+- a.
+ACOs must give the contractor's request for consent equal review, whether the ACO has consent authority or must endorse the request(s), to the PCO.
+The ACO endorsements to the PCO must contain all necessary information and recommendations for PCO action. - b.
 The Subcontract clauses permit the ACO to ratify a subcontract that has been placed by the contractor even though prior consent was required.
 ACOs must not ratify subcontracts as a routine procedure in lieu of granting consent prior to their placement.

-Ratification should be the exception to the rule and should be granted only on a case-by-case basis.
+Ratification should be the exception to the rule and should be granted only on a caseby-case basis.
 If it appears that the ultimate cost to the Government may have been increased by the placement of the subcontract without consent, the ACO must consult with counsel about placing the contractor on notice that the Government must not be liable for such an increase.
 If it appears that a change in the contractor's procedures is required to preclude further placement of subcontracts prior to consent, the ACO must direct the contractor to take corrective action.